ngarabird/ngarabird.github.io/_posts/2023-04-02-the-abr-part-1.md

 Here's a link to a digitized version of my ABR flashcards: [Quizlet for ABR Part 1](https://quizlet.com/_dbmqyb?x=1jqt&i=4j7a8d)

 ## Practice Exams
 There are many (paid) resources available online that provide practice exams.
 This was one of my overarching frustrations with the ABR exam in general- that it felt like it was pay to win.
-Some of these websites were asking for over a thousand dollars for a membership, which is pretty apalling for a broke grad student.
+Some of these websites were asking for over a thousand dollars for a membership, which was pretty appalling for a broke grad student.
 I have heard the argument that these types of resources are an investment towards a well-paying career in medical physics, however, as someone who believes information should be freely available, I can't get on board with that.
 With that said, I went with the cheapest option, which was OncologyMedicalPhysics.
 I also had access to ABRphysicshelp through a classmate.
 Comparing the two websites, ABRphysicshelp was good, but some of the problems were much more complex than what appeared on the ABR exam.
 OMP offered a large test bank of questions that were less problem solving and more knowledge-based, which is what I felt the exam mainly consisted of when I took it.

+The [Raphex exams](https://medicalphysics.org/SimpleCMS.php?content=booklist.php&category=raphex) were a wonderful resource for brushing up on multiple-choice questions.
+I was lucky enough to find a stack of old Raphex exams in my lab room.
+Ask around and you might know someone who has digital copies!
+Keep in mind that these practice exams were written with radiology residents preparing for their Core exams in mind.
+I found the general physics portions that were at the beginning of both the diagnostic and therapeutic versions to be very useful in making sure I had my basics down to pat.
+I also completed several diagnostic exams in their entierty, but thought that a lot of the therapy questions were overkill for the ABR exam.

 ## Books
 My master's program at San Diego State University used the following textbooks: